goabstract/abstract-sdk/docs/rate-limits.md

 ## Managing rate limits

 If an SDK client issues too many requests over a given time period, an `Abstract.RateLimitError` will be thrown that contains information that can be used to safely resume requests.
-The `resetsAt` property indicates the number of milliseconds until the rate limit resets.
+The `resetsAt` property is an epoch timestamp indicating when the rate limit resets.

 ```js
 try {